-Application forms are available in the Department of Art and Art History Office, Hanes Art Center 101, or in the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History web site.
+Updated pplication forms will be made available in Spring 2024 on the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History web site.

 Completed applications must be submitted to the Department of Art and Art History Office, Hanes Art Center 101, by 4:00 PM, Monday, April 11th, 2022.